thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 ```

 **Note** that this specification of local variables for a fragment —no matter whether it
-has a signature or not— does not cause an initialization of the context to zero.
-Fragments
+has a signature or not— does not cause the context to emptied previously to its
-will still be able to access every context variable being used at the calling template
+execution.
+Fragments will still be able to access every context variable being used at the
-like they currently are.
+calling template like they currently are.